iafisher/isqlite/README.md

 # isqlite
 isqlite is an improved Python interface to SQLite.
 It has a more convenient API, support for database migrations, and a command-line interface.

-**WARNING:** isqlite is in beta.
-Not all features described here have been implemented yet.
-If you want to try it out, back up your data first.

 ## Features
-- A more convenient API.
+- An improved Python API.
     - e.g., `db.create("people", {"name": "John Doe"})` instead of `cursor.execute("INSERT INTO people VALUES ('John Doe')")`
     - Rows are returned as `OrderedDict` objects instead of tuples.
     - Helper methods to simplify common patterns, e.g. `get_or_create`.
+- Database migrations.
-- Automated database migrations against a schema defined in Python.
+    - Automatically diff the database against a schema defined in Python and apply the results.
-- Support for `decimal.Decimal`, `datetime.time` and `bool` database columns.
+    - Or, manually alter the database schema from the command line using commands like `isqlite drop-table` and `isqlite rename-column`.
 - A command-line interface.

+## Usage
-## Python interface
+### Python interface
 ```python
 from isqlite import Database